 BUT… over the past year we have discovered that the slow process to transitioning back to our roots as a partial homestead would give us the satisfaction of crafting while still having a great focus on farming.

 ‘My absolute obsession for animals works well with all our land.
 Livestock that pay their rent in product have become a staple in our decisions when it comes to new furry friends. … not the dogs…they have a purpose and it’s to be awesome!
 Actually the goats have yet to prove them selves really but their so damn cute…THEY STAY

 Homesteading, farming and being a maker are probably the three top job titles to avoid if making money is what your after.
 Then your screwed because your gonna be very tired with empty pockets.
 Probably some lint and hay in there but definitely not fun money.

 So we get paid in reward.
 The end result to each plant, animal, fruit or project is the fuel that keeps our little ambitious engines going.
-Ok so we also have real jobs….Matt is a winemaker and although I am a trained chef and art school drop out I have found myself now taking on media, branding and sales for the winery.
-Honestly I can’t say for certain those are my titles.
+Ok so we also have real jobs….Matt is a winemaker and although I am a trained chef and art school drop out I have found myself now taking on media, mental health awareness, animal advocacy and cultivating kindness full time.
 I kinda drift through and do what needs to be done but for the most part it all falls under those umbrellas.
-SO because of this I live on the farm and get to explore my love of Niagara in many ways.
+SO because of this I live on the farm and get to explore my love of Niagara in very tangible ways.

-Now although they were planted here for me and long before I was a bullet in the barrel, my roots are here in Jordan.
-This is the story of growing our roots in Niagara and sewing a future stemmed from the past.
+Now although they were planted long before I was a bullet in the barrel, my roots are here in Jordan.
+This is the story of growing our Niagara and sewing a future stemmed from the past.
 Puns intended!